 Departments of Psychiatry and Neurology with administrative responsibility by the Department of Psychiatry.

-The fellowship training program is both hospital- and outpatient-based at University of Illinois at Chicago Medical Center and the Neuropsychiatric Institute.
+The fellowship training program is both hospital- and outpatient-based at University of Illinois Chicago Medical Center and the Neuropsychiatric Institute.

 By the start of the training the applicant must have completed residency training in an ACGME-approved program in Psychiatry or Neurology and be considered board-eligible by the American Board of Psychiatry and Neurology.
 In addition, an Illinois medical license is required prior to beginning training.
 The program is approved for up to two fellowship positions at any one time but may only offer one position depending upon funding.